qixiao7/Communication-Interfaces-for-Power-System-Co-Simulation/File-sharing approach/readme.md

 ********************************************
 ## Setup Instructions
-1. Install Required Google API Packages pip install google-api-python-client google-auth
+1. Install Required Google API Packages
+   'pip install google-api-python-client google-auth'
-2. Configure the Script: replace 'SERVICE_ACCOUNT_FILE' and 'shared_file_id' with your own path and file id.
+3. Configure the Script: replace 'SERVICE_ACCOUNT_FILE' and 'shared_file_id' with your own path and file id.
    2.1 Provide the Path to Your Service Account JSON File To use the Google Drive API, you must set up a service account and obtain its credentials.
    Steps to Obtain the Service Account JSON File: